jarlintonjara/documentation/content/developer/howtos/rdtraining/02_setup.rst

 .. _howto/rdtraining/02_setup:

 =========================================
-Chapter 2: Development Environment Set-up
+Capítulo 2: Configuración del entorno de desarrollo
 =========================================

 There are multiple ways to install Odoo depending on the intended use case.